michaelboyles/website/content/post/reflection-is-a-crutch-of-java-ecosystem.md

 ## [Spring](https://spring.io/)

-Spring’s dependency injection happens when your application starts.
+Spring's dependency injection happens when your application starts.
 It builds the dependency graph, determines the order in which components must be created, and wires everything together at runtime.
-There are plenty of potential issues that you can’t catch until you spin up your application, like a missing or cyclic dependency.
+There are plenty of potential issues that you can't catch until you spin up your application, like a missing or cyclic dependency.

 In a world running on Kubernetes or serverless architectures where cold starts are common, the time spent building this graph can be significant.
-I’ve written modular applications which relied on Spring’s dependency injection to dynamically pick up plugins, but most applications don’t require that functionality; most applications have the same dependency graph every time they run.
+I've written modular applications which relied on Spring's dependency injection to dynamically pick up plugins, but most applications don't require that functionality; most applications have the same dependency graph every time they run.
 A better approach for most people would be to analyze the dependency graph at compile-time and generate a class which acts as the glue.